ederign/uberfire-docs/docs/tutorial/ufTasks.md

 ```

 ###Creating Tasks Perspective
 Now we have a Screen, but nowhere to put it.
 Remember, the UberFire workbench UI is arranged as Workbench → Perspective → Workbench Panel → Screen.
-Perspectives dictate the position and size of Workbench Panels. (besides the explicit positioning approach, we also can define perspectives using Errai UI templates).
+Perspectives dictate the position and size of Workbench Panels (besides the explicit positioning approach, we also can define perspectives using Errai UI templates).

-We need to define a Perspective. (inside org.uberfire.client.perspectives)
+We need to define a Perspective (inside org.uberfire.client.perspectives):

 - TasksPerspective.java

 ```
 package org.uberfire.client.perspectives;

-import javax.enterprise.context.ApplicationScoped;

 import org.uberfire.client.annotations.Perspective;
 import org.uberfire.client.annotations.WorkbenchPerspective;